Deepneet/Deepneet.github.io/README.md

        - To Ease the access for students because they can view their attendance and make up for the shortage of attendance accordingly.
         - To save the time as manual work will be less and eliminate duplicate data entries.
          - To keep the parents informed about the student’s performance via Emails,alerts and generated reports.
+- Tools to be used
+  - Moodle
+  - MySql

+-Technologies to be used

+  - Javascript
+  - HTML
+  - PHP
+  - CSS
+  - MySql

 - Created this github page with the help of this link [https://guides.github.com/features/pages/]
 -----------------------------------------------------------------------------------------------------------------------------